 - Local anaesthetic should be used and analgesia given

 - Needle aspiration (following local anaesthetic infiltration) should confirm the presence of fluid before proceeding to drain insertion

 - Drains should never be inserted using substantial force

 - Tract dilators should not be inserted more than 1cm deep to the skin

-- Small drains (8-14FG) should be inserted for free flowing effusions or infections
+- Small drains (8-14 Fr) should be inserted for free flowing effusions or infections

 - The drain should be secured using sutures and an omental tag of tape (see Figure 3)

 - The chest drain should be connected to an underwater drainage system and no more than 1.5 litres of fluid allowed to drain in the first hour after insertion

 - A repeat chest radiograph should be requested post procedure.